 Sweeney's Men - Tom Dooley - 1967

-The roots of modern Irish traditional music are surprisingly recent.
-A folk revival in the mid-1960s was led by bands like Sweeney's Men.
+The historical roots of some Irish traditional music are surprisingly fresh.
+A folk revival in the mid-1960s is seen as the beginnings of modern Irish traditional music.
+It was led by bands like Sweeney's Men.

-Modern Irish 'trad' is also distinctly international in its influence.
+Another unexpected aspect of Irish 'trad' is its international influence.
 Here, Sweeney's Men joined famous artists like Neil Young, The Grateful Dead and Bing Crosby to cover an Appalachian classic, in their own authentic style.

 Band member Andy Irvine later wrote My Heart's Tonight In Ireland, about the early days of Sweeney's Men.

 Planxty - Raggle Taggle Gypsy/Tabhair Dom Do Laimh - 1973

 Planxty are an Irish folk group from the 1970s.

 The opening song here, Raggle Taggle Gypsy, is lots of fun.
 But just wait for the change, about halfway through the video, to the rowsing instrumental Tabhair Dom Do Laimh (translation: Give Me Your Hand).

 The Black Family - Donkey Riding - 1986

 The Black Family are Irish musical heavyweights, with Mary Black having forged her own solo career.